extras-evolution/evocheck/README.md

 - **v0.2**: Add customizable index.html to all directories (add, overwrite or delete all index.html < x bytes)
 - **v0.2**: Option to pre-select most common RegEx-strings (list will be extended by experience)
 - **v0.2**: Redesigned dashboard and search-module
+- **v0.3**: "Integrity Check" - Check for any files that might have been changed since creating of an Integrity-Image
+- **v0.3**: "Adminer" - now included directly in EvoCheck

 ##### Installation
 By uploading "EvoCheck" only when needed, it is guaranteed EvoCheck has not been compromised and is fully working.
 Evocheck can be used as a module, or in standalone-mode.